 If you don’t use your ISA allowance, you’ll lose it

-In the current tax year, you can pay up to £20,000 in an ISA (subject to change)and every year, you have until midnight the 5th April to take full advantage of your ISA allowance.
-If you don’t use it before the deadline passes, you’ll simply lose it as you can’t pass unused allowance to following years.
+In the current tax year, you can pay up to £20,000 in an ISA (subject to change)and every year, you have until midnight the 5th April to take full advantage of your annual ISA allowance.
+If you don’t use it before the end of the tax year, you’ll simply lose it as you can’t pass unused allowance to following years.
 More importantly, by ignoring your ISA allowance, you could be waving goodbye to potential growth and gains.
 So, make sure you make the most of it.

 How can you use your ISA allowance?